RagnarB83/ash-documentation/docs/setup.rst

 If you are impatient and want to get ASH going immediately without all features enabled.

 1. Download the ASH repository from `Github <https://github.com/RagnarB83/ash>`_
-2. Make sure there is a python3 interpreter on your system (with numpy)
+2. Make sure there is a python3 interpreter on your system (with numpy), see e.g. above.
 3. Set: export PYTHONPATH=/path/to/ash:$PYTHONPATH   (where /path/to/ash is the directory containing the source-code directory (called "ash"))
 4. Test ASH by launching: **python3**  and then do: from ash import *        (this will fail if PYTHONPATH is set incorrectly)

+.. warning:: If your installation path is e.g. /home/ragnar/ASH-program/ash  (where the ash directory contains bunch of files including ash_header.py) then you should set PYTHONPATH like this: export PYTHONPATH=/home/ragnar/ASH-program:$PYTHONPATH   but NOT:  export PYTHONPATH=/home/ragnar/ASH-program/ash:$PYTHONPATH

 .. note:: ASH will complain when you try to use features that require additional installations (e.g. geometric, julia, OpenMM etc).
-You then have to install them via conda or pip.
+You then have to install them via conda/mamba or pip.

-.. warning:: If your installation path is e.g. /home/ragnar/ASH-program/ash  (where the ash directory contains bunch of files including ash_header.py) then you should set PYTHONPATH like this: export PYTHONPATH=/home/ragnar/ASH-program:$PYTHONPATH   but NOT:  export PYTHONPATH=/home/ragnar/ASH-program/ash:$PYTHONPATH
+.. note:: If you want to use the latest development branch of ASH (called NEW) then you have to go inside the ash directory and do: git checkout NEW

 *****************************************************
 B1.
-Semi-Automatic Miniconda setup (easiest)
+Semi-Automatic Miniconda setup (recommended)
 *****************************************************

-This is the recommended way.
+This is the recommended way for a fully functioning ASH.
 Required if you intend to do MM or QM/MM using the OpenMM package (as OpenMM has to be installed via conda/miniconda).

-1. Install `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
+1. Install Miniforge or Miniconda (see above).
 Install it in a location where your user has access (e.g. your home-directory)
-2. Create new environment (recommended): **conda create --name ASH**
+2. Create new environment (recommended): **mamba create --name ASH**
-3. Load environment: **conda activate ASH**
+3. Load environment: **mamba activate ASH**
 4. Change directory to ASH location (that you downloaded from Github).
 5. Install some of the desired packages listed in: ASH-packages.sh (inside ASH source code directory) via conda or pip (conda is preferred).
-6. Run: **bash conda_setup_ash.sh** # This creates new files: set_environment_ash.sh and python3_ash
+6. Run: **bash conda_setup_ash.sh** # This creates the file: set_environment_ash.sh
-7. Run: **source set_environment_ash.sh**  (this sets necessary PATHs and should probably be put in each user's .bash_profile, job-submission script etc.)
+7. Run: **source set_environment_ash.sh**  (this sets necessary PATHs for activating ASH and should probably be put in each user's .bash_profile, job-submission script etc.)
-8. Test ASH by launching: **python3**  and then do: import ash     .
-If the ash is imported without errors by the Python interpreter then things should be good.
+8. Test ASH by launching: **python3**  and then do: import ash     If ash is imported without errors by the Python interpreter then things should be good.
 See also section D below.

 If molecular crystal QM/MM feature is needed: